-Diversity: The technology promotes agrobiodiversity of both crops and wild species of arthropod insects, which play import roles in agroecosystem food webs.
+Diversity: The technology promotes agrobiodiversity of both crops and wild species of arthropod insects, which play important roles in agroecosystem food webs.

 Pollution: Replacing pesticides with plants eliminates the need for pesticides and the chemical residue pollution that accompanies their application.

-Climate change: Besides improving soil health, increased organic matter also enhances the soil’s capacity to sequester atmospheric carbon, contribution to climate change mitigation.
+Climate change: Besides improving soil health, increased organic matter also enhances the soil’s capacity to sequester atmospheric carbon, contributing to climate change mitigation.